teamookla/ookla-open-data/README.md

 For the purposes of these layers, a zoom level of 16 (z=16) is used for the tiling.
 This equates to a tile that is approximately 610.8 meters by 610.8 meters at the equator (18 arcsecond blocks).
 The geometry of each tile is represented in [WGS 84](https://en.wikipedia.org/wiki/World_Geodetic_System) (EPSG:4326) in the `tile` field.

+#### Update Cadence

+The tile aggregates start in Q1 2019 and go through the most recent quarter.
+They will be updated shortly after the conclusion of the quarter.

 #### Tile Attributes
 Each tile contains the following adjoining attributes: